 Christmas time can be a stressful time for couples.
 Making joint plans for surviving Christmas ahead of time may help you fill this supposedly joyful season with maximum love and minimum heartache.
-This post is adapted from Shannon McKeogh.
+Joint plans help you manage holiday season stress as a team.

 The silly season is here, and if you feel tension increasing between you and your partner, you’re not alone.